-Formerly known as Kastrup Airport, Copenhagen Airport is the largest airport in Scandinavia and is a short distance from Copenhagen city centre.
-Our Copenhagen Airport guide includes information on terminal facilities, public transport and accommodation options, as well as airport contact details.
+Formerly known as Kastrup Airport, Copenhagen Airport is the largest airport in Scandinavia and is located a short distance from Copenhagen city centre.
+Our Copenhagen Airport guide includes information regarding terminal facilities, public transportation routes and nearby accommodation options, as well as important airport contact details.

-All terminals and piers are interlinked and are accessible on foot, but there is also a free shuttle bus serving Terminals 1, 2 and 3.
-The CPH Go pier, which serves low-cost carrier easyJet, is linked to Terminal 3.
+All terminals and piers are interlinked and are accessible on foot, but there is also a free shuttle bus serving Terminals 2 and 3.
+The CPH Go pier, which serves low-cost carriers easyJet, RyanAir and Transavia, is linked to Terminal 3.

 Long-distance destinations in Denmark and Sweden are served by a number of operators.

-Banks are located in Terminal 2, while ATMs can be found in all terminals.
-Those looking to exchange currency can use the bureaux de change in Terminals 2 and 3.
+Banks and ATMs can be found in both terminals.
+Those looking to exchange currency can also use the bureaux de change in Terminal 3.

-A post office is situated between Terminals 2 and 3.
-Wireless internet (free for CPH Advantage members, at a charge for others) is available throughout the terminals.
+Paid-for Wi-Fi (free for CPH Advantage members – free to join) is available throughout Copenhagen Airport.
 A number of self-service internet kiosks can be found in the transit areas of Terminals 2 and 3.

-Shopping opportunities are plentiful in all terminals, with designer boutiques, newsagents and duty-free shops among the options.
+There are over 120 different stores at the airport, with designer boutiques, newsagents and duty-free shops among the many options.
 There is also a good selection of shops selling the best of Scandinavian fashion and design.
-A pre-order and pick-up service is available (www.buy-fly.dk).
+A pre-order and pick-up service is available.

-A play area for children and a lounge for teenagers are situated in Terminal 2; most toilets are equipped with baby change facilities.
-A 24-hour prayer room and a rest area can also be found in Terminal 2.
-Those with some time to spare can relax at the spa in the Hilton Copenhagen Airport Hotel (tel: 3250 1501; www3.hilton.com).
+Other facilities available at Copenhagen Airport include a play area for children and a lounge for teenagers (both situated in Terminal 2), baby change facilities, and a 24-hour prayer room.
+Those with some time to spare can relax at the spa in the Hilton Copenhagen Airport Hotel (tel: +45 3250 1501; www3.hilton.com).

 Copenhagen Airport is physically accessible throughout.
 Lifts, ramps, wheelchair-accessible toilets, induction loops and reserved seating are provided, while dedicated parking spaces are available in the car parks.
-Passengers with disabilities are requested to inform their airline in advance of their needs.
+Passengers who may require additional assistance are advised to contact their airline before travelling.

 There are more than 10,000 car parking spaces in short-, medium- and long-term car parks at Copenhagen Airport.
-The P6, P7 and P8 areas offer short-term options directly linked to Terminals 2 and 3.
-Medium-term rates are available in P1, P4, P5, P9, P10 and P12, which are all relatively near the terminal buildings.
-Economy long-term parking is provided at P15 and P17, a little further from the terminals (free transit buses are provided from these areas).
-The airport parking office (tel: 3252 8300) is located between Terminals 2 and 3, and is open 24 hours.
+Short-term parking options are directly linked to Terminals 2 and 3.
+Medium-term rates are available close by to the terminal buildings.
+Economy long-term parking is a little further from the terminals (free transit buses are provided from these areas).
+The airport parking office (tel: +45 3231 2902) is located between Terminals 2 and 3, and is open 24 hours.

-There is one hotel at Copenhagen Airport plus a transfer accommodation facility.
+There is one hotel located on-site at Copenhagen Airport plus a transfer accommodation facility.
 A number of hotels can be found in the surrounding area, one of which provides a free shuttle service – while there are many more options in central Copenhagen and across the Øresund Bridge in Malmö.
-Our Copenhagen Airport guide offers the following accommodation options: